System Design Space

 Argo CD v3

-A new major branch of Argo CD with a focus on scalability, security and operation of large installations.
+The new major version of Argo CD focuses on scalability, security, and operating large installations.

 Executive summary for practice